NASA's new Artemis photos have one particular detail that's leaving people shocked

 Chip Somodevilla/Getty Images

-As the four astronauts onboard the Orion spacecraft continue their 10-day journey to the Moon and back as part of NASA's Artemis II mission, the internet continues to be blessed with stunning photos of Earth from space.
+As the four astronauts onboard the Orion spacecraft end their 10-day journey to the Moon and touch back down on Earth following NASA's Artemis II mission, the internet continues to be blessed with stunning photos of Earth from space.

 And there's one piece of information about new pictures released on Saturday (4 April) which has left social media users stunned.